-Franchise Value: Calpe recognises that its long-term success depends on its relationship with clients, brokers, rating agencies, regulators and capital providers and the TransRe brand.
+Franchise value: Calpe recognises that its long-term success depends on its relationship with clients, brokers, rating agencies, regulators and capital providers and on the strength of the TransRe brand.
 Consequently, Calpe and TransRe will not accept risks, both underwriting and non-underwriting, that may materially impair or impact the reputation of Calpe or TransRe.

-Group Risk: As a wholly owned subsidiary of a large international group, there is a risk Calpe could be adversely affected by the actions of another company within the group.
-Should such an event arise that Calpe is able to rely on its own unencumbered capital.
+Group risk: As a wholly owned subsidiary of a large international group, there is a risk Calpe could be adversely affected by the actions of another company within the group.
+Should such an event arise, Calpe is able to rely on its own unencumbered capital.